Skip to main content

 This course offers you an advanced level of study in specific aspects of aerospace engineering which is in continuous demand from industry.

-You develop knowledge and key skills in advanced aerospace structures, advanced fluid dynamics, finite element methods, research and enterprise, space mission analysis and trajectory design, and supply chain management.
+You develop knowledge and key skills in advanced aerospace structures, advanced fluid dynamics, finite element methods, sustainability, space mission analysis and trajectory design, and supply chain management.

-You have access to our flight simulator, wind tunnel, materials and manufacturing labs, structural test labs and electron microscope.
-You also learn how to use industry-standard software such as the General Mission Analysis Tool (GMAT), NASA’s open source software.
-The General Mission Analysis Tool (GMAT) is the world’s only enterprise, multi-mission, open source software system for space mission design, optimisation, and navigation.
+You have access to our flight simulator, wind tunnel, materials and manufacturing labs, structural test labs and scanning electron microscope.
+You also learn how to use industry-standard software such as the General Mission Analysis Tool (GMAT), NASA’s open-source software, Siemens NX and Ansys Fluent.
+The General Mission Analysis Tool (GMAT) is the world’s only enterprise, multi-mission, open-source software system for space mission design, optimisation, and navigation.
 The system supports missions’ in-flight regimes ranging from low Earth orbit to lunar, libration point, and deep space missions.

 Aircraft structures are characterised by their high strength to weight ratios - this is largely achieved by using monocoque and semi-monocoque thin walled components.